corda/corda/docs/source/network-bootstrapper.rst

     └── partyb
         └── node.conf

-Similarly, each node directory may contain its own ``corda.jar``, which the bootstrapper will use instead.
+Similarly, each node directory may contain its own ``corda.jar``, which the Bootstrapper will use instead.

 Providing CorDapps to the Network Bootstrapper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~